Mr-SGXXX/pyerm/README.md

 ### Table Define & Init
 Before starting the experiment, you need to init the tables you need for the experiment by three init function: `data_init()`, `method_init()`, `task_init()`.

  You need to input the name and experiment parameter for the first two.
-The function can automatically detect the data type, and they will create the table if not exist.
-If you want to define the DMS type yourself, you can input a `param_def_dict` to these function, whose key means column name, and value means column SQL type define, like `{"people", "TEXT DEFAULT NULL"}`.
+The function can automatically detect the data type from input dict, like `{"name: "Alice", "age": 20}`, and they will create the table if not exist.
+If you want to define the DMS type yourself, you can input a `param_def_dict` to these function, whose key means column name, and value means column SQL type define, like `{"name", "TEXT DEFAULT NULL", "age": "INTEGER DEFAULT 20"}`.

 ### Experiment